ericblade/webos-service-stub/README.md

 The database simulation does not support the following methods:

-batch, compact, delKind, getProfile, profile, purge, purgeStatus, putKind, putPermissions, putQuotas, quotaStats, removeAppData, search, stats
+compact, delKind, getProfile, profile, purgeStatus, putKind, putPermissions, putQuotas, quotaStats, removeAppData, search, stats

 Supported database simulation methods:

+- batch: appears to be complete, according to the documentation
+- compact: appears to be complete, according to the documentation
+- purge: functionally equivalent to compact, but also returns a count of items purged/compacted
 - reserveIds: appears to be complete, according to the documentation
 - get: appears to be complete, according to the documentation
 - find: mostly complete for general use. supports from, where, limit, orderBy, desc, select, incDel. find